 3.4.2 Cage Mooring System

 The mooring system holds the cage in the desired position and depth with mooring chains, and anchors.
-Individual cages are to be moored using single-point mooring and a battery of cages should be moored through grid mooring.
+Individual cages are to be moored using single-point mooring and a battery of cages should be moored through grid mooring;

 The use of anchors in the mooring system depends on the sea bottom.
 The preferred anchors along the east-coast are concrete blocks or stones.
-For sites with clayey bottom, toothed anchors along with concrete blocks are suggested.
+For sites with clayey bottom, toothed anchors along with concrete blocks are suggested;

 Use of concrete cement blocks is the preferred anchoring system.
-Concrete blocks, each weighing approximately 200 kg are used, and 10-12 such blocks, with a total weight of 2.0 to 2.5 tonnes are recommended for effective and efficient anchoring.
+Concrete blocks, each weighing approximately 200 kg are used, and 10 to 12 such blocks, with a total weight of 2.0 tonnes to 2.5 tonnes are recommended for effective and efficient anchoring;

 Mooring chain connects the anchoring system to the cage frame via floats (buoy).
 Long-linked alloy steel chain of 14.0 mm outer diameter and 22 tonnes shearing strength is preferred.
 If the chain thickness is less than 14.0 mm, it gets easily eroded and may not hold the tensions associated with rough sea.
-Two such mooring chains are used for each cage and are secured with the help of D-Shackles.
-For a site with a 10.0 m water depth, approximately 100 m of mooring chain is required for ease of cage movement.
+Two such mooring chains are used for each cage and are secured with the help of D-shackles.
+For a site with a 10.0 m water depth, approximately 100 m of mooring chain is required for ease of cage movement;

 In addition to providing floatation, buoys act as shock absorbers in the mooring system.
 The pressure created on the mooring chain by currents and winds is prevented by the buoys from directly impacting the cage frame.
 Three buoys of 200 litre capacities are used.
-Buoys are coated with fiber reinforced plastic (FRP) to prevent rusting of clamps.
+Buoys are coated with fiber reinforced plastic (FRP) to prevent rusting of clamps;

 D-Shackles help in securing the mooring chain to the concrete blocks, swivel, buoy and cage frame.
 D-Shackles, made of stainless steel with 19.0 mm outer diameter, are used to counteract the heavy load.
-A mooring system with 10-12 numbers of 200 kg cement blocks and 100 meter of mooring chain requires nearly 35-40 D-Shackles.
+A mooring system with 10 to12 numbers of 200 kg cement blocks and 100 meter of mooring chain requires nearly 35 to 40 D-Shackles; and

 Swivel is attached to the middle of the mooring chain and helps to rotate the cage frame freely in different directions in tune with the water current.